Martinsburg DUI Defense Attorney

 Penalties get more serious for a second offense.
 You could end up in jail for a year with fines as high as $3000.
 A third offense means jail time of up to three years and fines of $5000.
 There is also the possibility of mandatory alcohol education classes and the installation of an ignition interlock system.

-The Difference between a Non-Aggravated DUI & an Aggravated DUI
+Difference Between Non-Aggravated DUI & Aggravated DUI

 There are two types of first-offense DUI charges: if your BAC is .15 or lower, that is called non-aggravated, if it is higher than .15, the charge will be aggravated DUI.
 A non-aggravated DUI means a possible punishment of between no jail time up to six months in jail, with a mandatory minimum fine of $100.